kyfoo-aivres/translating-tools/README.md

-# translating-tools
-This repository contain the scripts to perform translation

 # Document Translation Scripts

 This repository contains Python scripts for translating various document formats using Google Translate, while preserving formatting where possible.